mkwatson/PagePrompt/README.md

    - Fork this repository to your own GitHub account.
    - Enable GitHub Pages in your forked repository:
      - Go to **Settings** > **Pages** > Set the source to the `main` branch and save.

 2. **Add Bookmarklet via Drag-and-Drop**:
    - Visit your GitHub Pages site: `https://yourusername.github.io/PagePrompt`.
    - On this page, you’ll find a button labeled **“Drag this to your Bookmarks Bar”**.
    - Simply drag the button to your bookmarks bar, and the bookmarklet will be installed.

 3. **Run PagePrompt**:
-   - Visit any webpage, select relevant content, then click the PagePrompt bookmarklet from your bookmarks bar.
+   - Visit any webpage or PDF you want to extract content from, then click the PagePrompt bookmarklet from your bookmarks bar.
-   - PagePrompt will open ChatGPT or Claude, and when pressed again on that page, it will paste the selected content as context.
+   - PagePrompt will automatically open ChatGPT or Claude, and when pressed again on that page, it will paste the full page content as context.

 ## License